Extreme precipitation: Changes under climate scenarios worfklow [Risk assessment]#

 HAZARD_PATHS = {}

-# (if needed) Download pre-calculated European datasets
+# (if needed) Download all files from the pre-calculated European dataset for the selected GCM/RCM

 if not DATASET_HAZARD_ASSESSMENT: